 Verification of the tipping angle by means of a tipping test

-Rosenbauer subjects every vehicle it manufactures to a tipping test.
+Rosenbauer subjects each newly designed vehicle to a tipping test.
 In this test, the vehicle is brought in an inclined position by means of swivel stage.
 This simulates cornering.

 For firefighting vehicles to meet the general safety and performance requirements and to comply with European Standard EN 1846-2, they must be able to be tipped to the following static tipping angles, depending on their weight class and category: